WordPress/gutenberg/packages/components/src/navigator/navigator-screen/README.md

 ### `path`: `string`

-The screen's path, matched against the current path stored in the navigator.
+The screen&quot;s path, matched against the current path stored in the navigator.

-`Navigator` assumes that screens are organized hierarchically according to their `path`, which should follow a URL-like scheme where each path segment is separated by the `/` character.
+`Navigator` assumes that screens are organized hierarchically according to their `path`, which should follow a URL-like scheme where each path segment starts with and is separated by the `/` character.

 `Navigator` will treat "back" navigations as going to the parent screen — it is therefore responsibility of the consumer of the component to create the correct screen hierarchy.